Papa Pingouin: Pigloo version

-A remake of this song performed by animated penguin Pigloo became a hit in France in 2006, reaching number one on the SNEP Singles Chart for three weeks.
+A cover version of the song, performed by animated penguin Pigloo, became a hit in France in 2006, reaching number one on the SNEP Singles Chart for three weeks.
 The single remained on the chart for twenty-seven weeks, becoming the fifth-best-selling single in France that year.
 The song also charted on Swiss Singles Chart, where it peaked at number 24.
-A German version title "Papa Pinguin" also charted in German-speaking Europe, reaching number four in Austria and number six in both Germany and Switzerland.
+A German version of the song, titled "Papa Pinguin", also charted in German-speaking Europe, reaching number four in Austria and number six in both Germany and Switzerland.